-The Hinckley Institute Radio Hour — This week on the program, we bring you a forum to ask the question, “Should have a universal basic income?” in the U.S.
+The Hinckley Institute Radio Hour — This week on the program, we bring you a forum to ask the question, “Should we have a universal basic income?” in the U.S.

 A universal basic income (UBI) refers to the dispersing of an amount of income to all members within a society, no strings attached—to curb poverty and increase economic freedom.
 While limited tests or modified UBI systems have taken place in Canada, Namibia, Brazil, Finland, and Alaska, a long-term, unqualified universal basic income has never been adopted.
 Over the past three centuries, the policy has gained proponents ranging from revolutionary thinkers and civil rights leaders to prominent politicians and economists.